Lupin3000/PythonScapyExamples/README.md

 **Very Important**

 The author of these scripts (_code_) take no responsibility for your use or misuse!
+Respect the law in your country/location/area!
 The information included at this repository is for educational purposes only!

 ## Table of Content